capactio/capact/cmd/och/README.md

 # Overview

-Voltron Open Capablity Hub (OCH) is a component, which stores the OCF manifests and TypeInstances.
+Voltron Open Capability Hub (OCH) is a component, which stores the OCF manifests and TypeInstances.
 I can work in two modes:
 - local mode - it stores TypeInstances for a Voltron deployment
 - public mode - works as a public repository, which provides OCF manifests to local OCHs